Should you sell your home through online auction?

-- If the auction does not get competitive, where bidders are competing with each other to secure the lot, you will not be able to get an excellent sale price.
+- If the auction does not get competitive, where bidders are competing to secure the lot, you will not get an excellent sale price.

 - Online auctions are relatively new.
 Therefore, if your property has not been appropriately marketed, fewer people will participate in the auction.
 In other words, you will not be able to achieve a good sale price.